10 Effective Home Remedies For Water Retention

 2. Avoid dehydrating drinks such as alcohol and caffeine

-Intake of too much of alcohol and caffeine dehydrates the body.
+Intake of too much alcohol and caffeine dehydrates the body.
 When your body is dehydrated, it begins to retain water.

 3. Drink more water